Detailed information about the ideal recommended study plan, etc. is available here.

 Many courses in the AI program are offered at the JKU's satellite campus in Vienna and Bregenz as either a live stream or as a video conference.

 Courses are usually offered only once per year.
-Starting the study program in a Summer Semester is possible.
-However, it will require adaption of the course of study compared to the suggested global map of study subjects which is designed for starting in Winter Semester.
+Starting the study program in summer term is possible.
+However, starting in summer will require adaption of the course of study compared to the suggested global map of study subjects which is designed for starting in October.
+We highly recommend to start the program in October.

 “Seminar in AI (Master)” (3 ECTS, 3rd semester, Winter terms) and “Practical Work in AI (Master)” (7.5 ECTS, 3rd semester, Winter terms) should prepare the students for their Master’s thesis, although they are allowed to switch their subject again if they want.
 The courses offered by different institutes will appear as different “group options” for the students in Kusss.
 Teachers should offer these courses if they want to supervise Master students.
 The Master’s Thesis itself is formally supervised via the “Master’s Thesis Seminar” (3 ECTS, 4th semester, Summer terms).
 This course, however, is offered in every term, in particular also in Winter, to allow students to finish their Master’s in 5 semesters, too.